Business and Biodiversity

 We can see a positive shift in industry with businesses increasingly taking notice of biodiversity.
 This is not only to protect it for its own intrinsic value.
 Progressive business leaders now realise that accounting for nature makes sense for the sustainable growth of businesses around the world.

 Through her Knowledge Exchange Fellowship, Dr Prue Addison is conducting translational research with multinational businesses, government agencies and NGOs to bring lessons from conservation science to help mainstream biodiversity in the private sector.
 Prue's work focuses on corporate biodiversity accountability in particular, helping businesses develop systems to measure, evaluate and report on their biodiversity performance.

 The following projects are being run through Prue's NERC Knowledge Exchange Fellowship (a 3 year fellowship funded by the Natural Environment Research Council; 2016-2019).
 You can read about Prue's collaborations below, and see her latest Knowledge Exchange activities on the KE@ICCS current activities webpage.

 Conservation science advice to mainstream biodiversity in the private sector (2016 – current)

 Summary: Prue has been working with representatives from governments, businesses, and NGOs to raise awareness of conservation science evidence and solutions to address business challenges with measuring, evaluating and reporting on corporate biodiversity performance.
-Prue has provided targeted advice to multinational businesses such as BP, Kering and Sainsbury’s, and has been invited to contribute to a variety of business and biodiversity meetings, workshops, and conferences in the UK and internationally.
-Prue has also recently joined the advisory board for the WCMC project developing biodiversity indicators for the extractives sector, and the Natural Capital Coalition Biodiversity Project Steering Group; where she will be providing expert conservation science advice to these internationally important projects.
+Prue provides targeted advice to multinational businesses such as BP, Kering and Sainsbury’s, and contributes to a variety of business and biodiversity meetings, workshops, and conferences in the UK and internationally.
+Prue is also on the advisory board for the WCMC project developing biodiversity indicators for the extractives sector, and the Natural Capital Coalition Biodiversity Project Steering Group; where she provides expert conservation science advice to these internationally important projects.
 She also co-leads a number of collaborations to help businesses with measuring, evaluating and reporting on corporate biodiversity performance (see details below).